openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 - Open / Ventilate Windows
 - Open / Lift Sunroof

-IP `callbackIP` and port `callbackPort` will be auutodetected.
+IP `callbackIP` and port `callbackPort` will be auto-detected.
 If you're running on server with more than one network interface please select manually.

 ### Bridge Authorization

-Authorization is needed to activate the Bridge which is connected to your MercedesMe Account.
+Authorization is needed to activate the Bridge which is connected to your Mercedes me Account.
 The Bridge will indicate in the status headline if authorization is needed including the URL which needs to be opened in your browser.

 Three steps are needed

-1. Open the mentioned URL like 192.168.x.x:8090/mb-auth Opening this URL will request a PIN  which will be send to your configured EMail Check your Mail Account if you received the PIN.
+1. Open the mentioned URL like 192.168.x.x:8090/mb-auth Opening this URL will request a PIN  which will be send to your configured email.
+Check your Mail Account if you received the PIN.
-Click on _Continue_ to proceed with Step 2
+Click on _Continue_ to proceed with Step 2.

-2. Enter your PIN in the shown field
+2. Enter your PIN in the shown field.
-Leave GUID as identifier as it is
+Leave GUID as identifier as it is.
-Click on _Submit_ button
+Click on _Submit_ button.

 3. Confirmation shall be shown that authorization was successful.

 In case of non successful authorization check your log for errors.

-Some screenshots to follow authorization steps:
+Below screenshots are illustrating the authorization flow.

 ### After Bridge Setup